Nancy Ward

-Nanyehi (Cherokee: ᎾᏅᏰᎯ), known in English as Nancy Ward (c.1738 – c.1823), was a Beloved Woman and political leader of the Cherokee.
+Nanyehi (ᎾᏅᏰᎯ), known in English as Nancy Ward (c.1738 – c.1823), was a Beloved Woman and political leader of the Cherokee.
 She advocated for peaceful coexistence with European Americans and, late in life, spoke out for Cherokee retention of tribal hunting lands.
 She is credited with the introduction of dairy products to the Cherokee economy.

 Life

 Nanyehi (meaning "one who goes about") was born c.
 1738 in the Cherokee chief-city, Chota (or "town of refuge").
 Today, that area is within Monroe County, on the southeastern border of Tennessee.
 Her mother, a sister of Attakullakulla, was a member of the Wolf Clan.
 (Note: Though Nanyehi's mother is often referred to by historians as "Tame Doe", the name has no historical sources; it is associated with an 1895 historical novel by E. Sterling King.)
 According to Nanyehi's descendant, John Walker "Jack" Hildebrand, her father was "Fivekiller", who was a member of the Lenape (Delaware) tribe.
 (Note: Some Lenape had migrated west across the Appalachian Mountains to remove themselves from the encroaching White man, far from their traditional mid-Atlantic coastal territories.)

 While a young teen, Nanyehi was married to Tsu-la (or "Kingfisher").
 According to historian Emmet Starr, he was a member of the Deer Clan.
 By the time she was 17, Nanyehi and Kingfisher had two children, Catherine Ka-Ti Walker and Littlefellow Hiskyteehee Fivekiller.

 In the 1755 Battle of Taliwa, when the Cherokee fought their traditional enemy, the Muscogee (Creek) people, Nanyehi accompanied her husband to the field, located in what is now northern Georgia.
 She chewed his bullets before he loaded his gun.
 After Kingfisher was killed in the battle, Nanyehi picked up his rifle and led the Cherokee warriors to victory.

 In the late 1750s, Nanyehi married an Irish trader, Bryant Ward.
 She became known as Nancy, an anglicized version of her name.
-The couple had a daughter together, Elizabeth "Betsy" Ward, who would one day marry General Joseph Martin.
+The couple had two daughters together, Elizabeth "Betsy" Ward, who would one day marry General Joseph Martin, and Hannah "Kezia" Ward who would go on to marry an Irish trader named John Hughes.
 Bryant Ward eventually left her, and returned to his base in South Carolina and his first wife.
 (Note: Bryant Ward's first wife was a woman of European descent.
 He was still married to her when he married Nanyehi.)